Fort Bend DWI Lawyer

 Get an Expungement

 Those already convicted of a nonviolent crime, such as DWI or drug possession, may have problems finding employment or renting an apartment.
 The standard background check often unfairly has these convicts listed among notorious felons.

 One solution is to request a criminal record expungement.
 If granted, the judge will seal or erase the conviction.
 Things will stay this way in most cases, especially if the person remains clean from then on.

 The procedure should not be taken lightly.
 Mistakes can wind up in a denial.
-Thus, it is wise to get help from a lawyer when completing an expungement request.
+Thus, it is wise to get help from a criminal defense lawyer when completing an expungement request.

 Get Help When Charged With a Non-Violent Criminal Offense

-As shown here, a Fort Bend DWI lawyer, such as David Hunter, in Sugar Land, can help improve the situation of non-violent offenders.
+As shown here, a FBC DWI lawyer, such as David Hunter, in Sugar Land and surrounding areas, can help improve the situation of non-violent offenders.
 An arrest is bad, but it should not be the end of the world.

 Fort Bend DWI Lawyer Can Help Make Things Better For Non-Violent Offenders | David Hunter Law Firm, Sugar Land TX